-The atmosphere carries a small quantity of all Earth's oxygen, only about 0.35% of the entire amount.
+The atmosphere carries a small quantity of all Earth's oxygen, about 0.35% of the entire amount.
 In the atmosphere, oxygen is released by photolysis.
-Photolysis happens when the ultraviolet radiation of sunlight breaks apart oxygen-containing molecules such as nitrous oxide and atmospheric water to release free oxygen.
-The surplus oxygen recombines with other oxygen molecules to form ozone while the rest is freed into the atmosphere.
+Photolysis occurs when ultraviolet radiation from the sunlight breaks apart oxygen-containing molecules such as nitrous oxide and atmospheric water to release free oxygen.
+Surplus oxygen recombines with other oxygen molecules to form ozone.

 The lithosphere (Earth's crust) carries the largest quantity of all earth’s oxygen, about 99.5%, because it is a constituent of the earth’s lands, soils, organic matter, biomass, water, and rocks.